5 things to consider before deploying visual AI at the edge in retail

 Visual AI models need to be “trained” with data relevant to the scenario it’s being used for:

-- A stockout solution will need hundreds of photos of the aisles the solution is monitoring so the solution can “learn” to detect the various combinations of possible stockouts.
-While a human mind can extrapolate the concept of a stockout to every shelf in the store after being shown 1-2 of them, a computer will need to see hundreds of variations of stockouts on a given shelf in order to “learn” when a stockout has occurred and will need to see these variations for every aisle/shelf being monitored.
+- A stock-out solution will need hundreds of photos of the aisles the solution is monitoring so the solution can “learn” to detect the various combinations of possible stock-outs.
+While a human mind can extrapolate the concept of a stock-out to every shelf in the store after being shown 1 to 2 of them, a computer will need to see hundreds of variations of stock-outs on a given shelf to “learn” when a stock-out has occurred and will need to see these variations for every aisle/shelf being monitored.

-- Solutions that track people’s movements in the store in order to monitor social distancing will need videos of people shopping within your stores to “learn” good levels of distancing from bad.
+- Solutions that track people’s movements in the store to monitor social distancing will need videos of people shopping within your stores to “learn” good levels of distancing from bad.

 When creating the implementation plan for your solution, you will need to factor in time to gather data, data collection that will often involve simulating the event(s) you want your solution to monitor.
 This could include having store associates take items on and off shelves, capturing videos of people moving around the store, etc.

-You will also need “labelers” who take data or images collected by the cameras and label things as “stockout” or “persons too close” in way that the AI models can interpret properly.
-However, the need for aggressive data collection will decline as you onboard more and more stores, potentially to the point where you can use data generated from day to day business for updating the models and/or just needing to expend a small amount of effort to gather new data a couple of times a year.
+You will also need “labelers” who take data or images collected by the cameras and label things as “stock-out” or “persons too close” in a way that the AI models can interpret properly.
+However, the need for aggressive data collection will decline as you onboard more and more stores, potentially to the point where you can use data generated from day-to-day business for updating the models and/or just needing to expend a small amount of effort to gather new data a couple of times a year.

 5. Business transformation

-For example: in a retail stockout scenario someone should be tasked with reviewing patterns in stockouts in order to refine product ordering.
-Every process that these solutions touch need to be reviewed so that the proper adjustments can be made so that your company can
+For example: in a retail stock-out scenario someone should be tasked with reviewing patterns in stock-outs to refine product ordering.
+Every process that these solutions touch needs to be reviewed so that the proper adjustments can be made so that your company can: